tlvince/tlvince.github.io/_posts/2012-06-22-wintersmith-on-heroku.md

 ---
 title: Wintersmith on Heroku
 date: 2012-06-22
-abstract: Efficiently serving generated static files using Connect
+description: Efficiently serving generated static files using Connect
 ---

 [Wintersmith][] is a static site generator written in Node.
 This post describes